SSRIs (Selective Serotonin Re-uptake Inhibitors)

 Supportive care is the mainstay of therapy.
 Management of serotonin toxicity is considered elsewhere.

-Given the relatively benign course of an isolated SSRI ingestion, activated charcoal is typically not indicated.
-However given the potential cardiotoxicity of citalopram and escitalopram, activated charcoal is recommended if the patient consents.2
+Given the relatively benign course of an isolated SSRI ingestion, activated charcoal is typically not indicated, except in cases of very large overdose.
+However, given the potential cardiotoxicity of citalopram and escitalopram, activated charcoal is recommended if the patient consents.2

 Activated Charcoal in Citalopram Overdose2